z-yilectronic/mixed-NGSsimulation/README.md

 # A mock mix of reads from multiple individuals

-For testing the possible method of inferring the number of individuals from a metagenome.
+For tests of the possible method of inferring the number of individuals from a metagenome.

 I set numbers of reads 5000~15000 for each round, which generates the reads from one individual.
 I use Log-normal distribution(mean=3.5, variance=0.35) as the length distribution, and a fixed sequencing quality 30 for all sites.